foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 - **Priority:** Displays where the mod is loaded in the order.
 Absolutely essential.
 - **Notes:** Displays any notes in the note header (not the extended notes).
 Recommended.

 Which of these columns you use is entirely up to you.
 As you become familiar with Mod Organizer 2, you should absolutely customise its interface however seems most sensible to you.
 Some people prefer adding the version number to the mod name instead of using the dedicated column, some use the Categories column for better sorting and even define custom categories.
-I personally find it much easier to sort mods by separator than category which we will look at next.
+I personally find it much easier to sort mods by separator than category.

 For now, please make sure that at least the following columns are enabled: